engineersCode/EngComp/modules/3_flyatchange/README.md

 Differential model of a spring-mass system without friction: state vector and system in vector form.
 Amplitude growth with Euler's method on oscillatory systems, and the fix: Euler-Cromer method (semi-implicit Euler).
 Numerically observed order of accuracy using a convergence plot: numerical error with different time increments, ∆t.
 Modified Euler's method, and observed order of accuracy.

+### [Lesson 4](http://go.gwu.edu/engcomp3lesson4): Bird's-eye view of mechanical vibrations

+General spring-mass systems with damping and a driving force, revealing a variety of behaviors.
+Presents a powerful new method to study dynamical systems based on visualizing direction fields and trajectories in the phase plane.